AviatrixSystems/Docs/HowTos/gateway.rst

 When this option is selected, a backup gateway instance will be deployed in a different AZ if available.
-This backup gateway keeps its configuration in sync with the primary gateway, but the configuration does not take effect until the primary gateway fails over to backup gateway.
+This backup gateway keeps its configuration in sync with the primary gateway, but the configuration does not take effect until the primary gateway fails over to the backup gateway.

 ::